moodle/devdocs/versioned_docs/version-4.3/apis/plugintypes/format/index.md

 ## Course sections

 There is existing functionality in Moodle core to support organizing course modules into sections.
 Course format plugins do not have to use them but most of them do.
-Database table {course_sections} stores basic information about sections.
+Database table `course_sections` stores basic information about sections.
 Also section info is cached and returned by `format->get_modinfo()` (or the global function `get_fast_modinfo()`) so every action changing the sections must be followed by rebuild_course_cache().
 Course module must always belong to the section.
 Even if your course format does not use sections, the section with the number 0 is always created.

 You must define `$string['sectionname']` if your language file even if the format does not use sections because it can be called unconditionally from other parts of the code, even though it won't be displayed.